 Describes the education and labor market initiatives under way in four Arab nations -- Lebanon, Oman, Qatar, and the United Arab Emirates -- to address the challenges of developing the human capital of their populations for the 21st century global economy.

-Albert A. Robbert is a senior policy researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-From 2004 to 2011, he served as director of the Manpower, Personnel, and Training Program within RAND Project AIR FORCE (PAF).
-His association with RAND began in 1994 after…
+Lawrence M. Hanser is a senior behavioral scientist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+He previously served as associate director of the Manpower, Personnel, and Training Program within RAND Project AIR FORCE.
+As an industrial/organizational psychologist,…